 We have sent our five criteria for return, or 'pillars', to our member organisations to support them in their negotiations about how to achieve a safe reopening of schools.
 They are set out in the annex below and have been welcomed by other global organisations including the OECD and UNESCO.
-The results of our recent survey of member organisations provide a picture of a profession determined to protect education in a time of lockdown. (https://go.ei-ie.org/ElCovidSurveyEN)
+The results of our recent survey of member organisations provide a picture

+A Briefing by Education International of a profession determined to protect education in a time of lockdown. (https://go.ei-ie.org/ElCovidSurveyEN)